 The most successful crowdfunding timelines are between 30 and 39 days.
 Any less, and you’re not reaching maximum asset volume potential.
 Any more, and you’re risking oversaturating the market and running, fairly or unfairly, a stale funding campaign.
 Kickstarter (almost $2 billion raised since 2009) and Indiegogo (over $500 billion) are two popular crowdfunding sites used by entrepreneurs

 What if small business owners could raise capital by promising investors a future, set percentage of revenues?
-That’s the promise behind revenue-based loans.
+That’s the promise behind revenue-based funding.
 Basically, revenue-based financing (RBF) is a hybrid financing method that fills a need in the growth capital market for companies with approximately $1 to $10 million in revenue and a proven plan for growth.

 In general, the funding option you select depends on where you stand on the small business spectrum.
 If you’re just opening a new company, you probably won’t qualify for a big chunk of money from any funder, traditional or alternative.
 But for $25,000 or even $50,000, a peer-to-peer funding option could make the most sense.